TMD Clinical Examination

 Maximum assisted opening: ask the patient to open as wide as possible and apply a moderate amount of pressure to assist the patient to open wider.

 Muscle Palpations: palpate the central portion of the temporalis and masseter muscles.
 Ask the patient to let you know when tenderness is felt; start with light pressure and increase up to 2-3 pounds.
 Stop as soon as tenderness is felt or 2-3 pounds is reached.
-If unable to reproduce the patient’s pain, then palpate the entire muscle.
+If unable to reproduce the patient’s pain, ask the patient to feel for and point to its location, then palpate this region of the muscle.

 TMJ Palpations: ask the patient to open about 1-1.5 inches and palpate the lateral pole up to 1 pound, in a similar manner as the muscles were palpated.
 Then palpate in a circle around the lateral pole with up to 2-3 pounds in a similar manner as the muscle palpations.